Coder-RL/LibreChat-Ollama/rag_api/README.md

 - Never commit `.env` files or `librechat.yaml` with passwords to version control
 - Always use `.pgpass` for PostgreSQL password management
 - Keep the `.env.example` and `librechat.yaml.example` files updated for reference

+### Security Best Practices

+1. **Password Management**:
+   - Use `.pgpass` for PostgreSQL credentials
+   - Set proper file permissions (`chmod 600 ~/.pgpass`)
+   - Never store passwords in environment files or Docker Compose files

+2. **API Security**:
+   - In production, restrict CORS to specific origins
+   - Add rate limiting to prevent abuse
+   - Consider adding authentication for the RAG API

+3. **Data Protection**:
+   - Be aware that vector embeddings can potentially leak information
+   - Consider implementing access controls for sensitive document collections
+   - Regularly audit and clean up unused vector data

+4. **Error Handling**:
+   - The test script is designed to fail fast on errors
+   - All errors are logged with detailed information
+   - Never suppress or ignore security-related errors